lilii4k/benchmark-mlx-vs-non-mlx/README.md

   judge-model: openai/gpt-oss-20b  # Model used to evaluate quality
 ```

+**Iterations**: The benchmark runs each model multiple times (default: 100).
+For each iteration, both models generate a response to the same prompt, and the judge immediately evaluates the pair.
+This approach:
+- Prevents context window overflow by judging one pair at a time
+- Allows for per-iteration performance tracking
+- Calculates reliable average metrics across all iterations
-**Iterations**: The benchmark runs each model multiple times (default: 100) and calculates average performance metrics.
-More iterations provide more reliable statistics but take longer to complete.
+- More iterations provide more reliable statistics but take longer to complete

-**Judge Model**: An LLM that evaluates the quality of responses from both models, scoring them on accuracy, completeness, reasoning quality, and clarity.
+**Judge Model**: An LLM that evaluates the quality of responses from both models for each iteration, scoring them on accuracy, completeness, reasoning quality, and clarity.
+The judge assigns scores (0-100) and declares a winner for each iteration.

 ### Custom Test Prompt